Insulin Levemir FlexTouch Pen 100 Unit/mL 5×3 mL

 3 mL single-patient-use Levemir Cartridges or Levemir FlexTouch pen

-• Not used – Room Temperature for 42 days or until expiry.
+• Not used: room temperature for 42 days or until expiry.

 Remember that regular physical exercise is crucial to treating diabetes or managing prediabetes, along with your diet planning, weight management, and medications.
-Because your cells become more responsive to insulin while you are active, your blood glucose, also known as blood sugar, can be lowered more successfully.
-Take your medications regularly and follow up with your healthcare specialist.
+Being active increases the responsiveness of your cells to insulin, leading to a more successful lowering of your blood glucose, also known as blood sugar.
+Take your medications regularly, and follow up with your healthcare specialist.